Insider Buying Validates The Undervaluation We Are Seeing In Gear Energy

-Gear is our top idea for 2017, and so far, the share price performance has been underwhelming falling from C$1.18 to start the year to C$0.68, or a decline of 42.4%.
-The sell-off, in our view, is attributed to weakness in the underlying commodity (OIL) and dismal investor sentiment in the energy complex.
+Gear is our top idea for 2017, and so far, the share price performance has been underwhelming, falling from C$1.18 to start the year to C$0.68, or a decline of 42.4%.
+The sell-off, in our view, is attributed to weakness in the underlying commodity (NYSEARCA:OIL) and dismal investor sentiment in the energy complex.
 S&P/TSX oil and gas producer index is down 22% for the year, and most energy names are testing their 2016 lows.

 Insiders are Buying